Researching Monuments, Memorials and Museums in Washington, D.C.

 Hirshhorn (sculpture museum & garden)

-Historical Society of Washington, DC
+Historical Society of Washington, DC (temporarily closed for renovations)

 Japanese Pagoda & Lantern (Tidal Basin)